open-cogsci/sigmund-ai/tests/testcases/sketchpad-show-if.md

 The answer should * not*:

-- Refer to Python inline_script or contain other Python code
+- Refer to Python inline_script or contain other Python code, although markdown code blocks are allowed
-- Refer to JavaScript inline_javascript or contain other JavaScript code
+- Refer to JavaScript inline_javascript or contain other JavaScript code, although markdown code blocks are allowed
 - Refer to a run-if expression or use multiple sketchpads